 There are three methods of valuation listed in the 409A, which talks about equity valuation.
 There are also popular statistical models like the Black Scholes Option Pricing Model.

 Once the fair value has been calculated, it needs to be allocated across multiple years.
 This is because the benefit of the expense from stock compensation is enjoyed for a long period, and it is only rational to distribute the expense over some time.

 For this, you have to determine the life of the option or the number of years over which the fair value has to be distributed.
 This concept is quite similar to ascertaining the useful life of a tangible, depreciating asset like machinery.

 Step 3: Recognizing the Expense Periodically

 Once the amount to be written off each period or each year is determined, it needs to be recognized in the respective period’s financial statements.
-In other words, the transaction needs to take place in the Income Statement and Balance Sheet of the company.
+In other words, the transaction needs to take place in the company’s Income Statement and Balance Sheet.

 Three ASC 718 Best Practices

 ASC 718 is highly technical, and compliance to it requires know-how that does not come cheap or easy.
 Here are some of the best practices that your company can follow to ensure smooth operations relating to ASC 718 compliance.